 The questions "what can we know?", and "how can we know it?" is the concern of any epistemological theory.
 The responses to these questions are determined by what such theories of knowledge take as the nature of reality.
 Pragmatism as a theory of knowledge evaluates theories or beliefs in terms of the success of their practical application.
 This is based on the belief that reality is not an abstract entity beyond practical conception.
 Reality to the pragmatists is neither dependent on nor independent of man"s idea of it.
-They contend that reality amounts to the "interaction" of the human being with his environment.
-According to Aja (1993:67) reality to the pragmatists is "the sum total of what we "experience," man and his environment are the variables of determining what reality is.
+They contendthat reality amounts to the "interaction" of the human being with his environment.
+According to Aja (1993:67) reality to the pragmatists is "the total of what we "experience," man and his environment are the variables of determining what reality is.
 They are equally responsible for what is real.
-What reality is dependent on man"s interpretation of it based on his experience within his environment.
+Reality is dependent on man 's interpretation of it based on his experience within his environment.
 Thus, what is not experienced cannot be real to man.
 The pragmatists conceive change as the essence of reality and as such we must always be prepared to alter the way we do things.
 In essence, the end and means of human activities must be flexible and open to continuous revision.

-4.4.
-Central principles of Pragmaticism
+4.3.1 Central principles of Pragmaticism

 From the foregoing, it is clear that pragmatism is a "philosophy of meaning and truth".
 (Blackburn 2008:286).
-In view of its conception of truth and reality, it affirms the instrumental or utility character of knowledge.
-According to Aja (1993:67) pragmatism approaches knowledge as an organism that:
+Given its conception of truth and reality, it affirms the instrumental or utility character of knowledge.
+According to Aja (1993:67), pragmatism approaches knowledge as an organism that:

-4.4.1.Adapts to and interacts with its environment;

-4.4.2.Uses ideas as instruments or plans of action; and

-4.4.3.Retains ideas that work as true and discards those that fail as false
+- i.
+Adapts to and interacts with its environment; - ii.
+Uses ideas as instruments or plans of action; and - iii.
+Retains ideas that work as true and discards those that fail as false

-In response to the question on how knowledge is derived, pragmatism emphasizes the experimental method as a source of knowledge.
-Knowledge, according to it, is basically what we do and open to the test of criticism through verification.
-So, knowledge must be evaluated on personal needs, verification, consequences and output.
-The pragmatists see knowledge as a social and objective phenomenon that is situated within the framework of workability or practicability, Notable personalities of pragmatism include John Dewey, William James and Charles Sanders Pierce.
+In response to the question of how knowledge is derived, pragmatism emphasizes the experimental method as a source of knowledge.
+Knowledge, according to it, is basically what we do and is open to the test of criticism through verification.
+So, knowledge must be evaluated on personal needs, verification, consequences, and output.
+The pragmatists see knowledge as a social and objective phenomenon that is situated within the framework of workability or practicability, Notable personalities of pragmatism include John Dewey, William James, and Charles Sanders Pierce.

-- 1. According to pragmatism\\\\\is the essence of reality. - 2.
+According to pragmatism_is the essence of reality.
 "The real is the experienced" True/False

-You can see from what we have studied in this unit that pragmatism sees knowledge as what has practical value or what works.
+You can see from what we have studied in this unit that pragmatism sees knowledge as whathas practical value or what works.